Hedius/CrashRestarter/README.md

 ### docker-compose
  1. clone the repository
  2. copy crashrestarter.cfg.example to crashrestarter.cfg and edit it
+    1. leave the webhook setting empty if you do not want to use it
  3. sudo docker-compose up -d

 ## Updating